Salem-Aldosari/CMPS-260/assignment2/README.md

 - **Step 20**: Created `u_after.txt` with new umask, resulting in permissions `rw-------` (600)
 - **Step 21**: Compared both files - `u_before.txt` is readable by everyone, while `u_after.txt` is only accessible by the owner

-**Key Point:** A higher umask value = more restrictive default permissions.
-Umask `077` means "remove all permissions for group and others."

 ---